Feyerabend/vm/jvm1/README.md

 ```

 Reading from the file in sequence we get to where there is supposed to be "this class name".
-We can see that at '#07' there is a code '7' which means 'Class' (look at the source), which
+We can see that at '#07' there is a code '7' which means 'Class' (look at the source of 'classread.py'),
-appears exactly at the place where the class name should be indicated.
+which appears exactly at the place where the class name should be indicated.
 The reference then
-points to '#08' which says in its turn: 'Mul', hence the name.
+points to '#08' of 'type' 1 which is UTF8 and the value 'Mul', hence the name of the class.

 ...